Guidance on Hospitals' Responses To COVID-19

 Mandatory EEI Reporting through CORVENA (previously known as Knowledge Center) and PA-NEDSS

-In accordance with the Secretary of Health's Order Requiring Hospitals to Make Daily Reports of Specified Data Regarding Supplies and Equipment, dated March 24, 2020, as amended on July 10, 2020, and January 27, 2021, all hospitals must complete the Essential Elements of Information (EEI) data collection tool in CORVENA (formerly Knowledge Center) one time per day at 1000 as instructed in the Amended Order.
+In accordance with the Secretary of Health's Order Requiring Hospitals to Make Daily Reports of Specified Data Regarding Supplies and Equipment, dated March 24, 2020, as amended on July 10, 2020, January 27, 2021, and August 13, 2021, all hospitals must complete the Essential Elements of Information (EEI) data collection tool in CORVENA (formerly Knowledge Center) one time per day at 1000 as instructed in the Amended Orders.

 All fields indicated as mandatory or required must be completed.
 For this data collection purpose, all hospitals and campuses of hospitals must separately complete the survey even if multiple facilities are under one hospital license.